Efficient algorithms for Bayesian Nearest Neighbor Gaussian Processes: Fast nearest neighbor search

 \section{Fast nearest neighbor search}

 Construction of NNGP models require a neighbor set for each observed location.
 Identifying these sets is trivial when $n$ is small.
 For a given location $\bs_i$, a brute force approach to finding the neighbor set calculates the Euclidean distances to $\bs_1$, $\bs_2$ and $\bs_{i-1}$, sorts these distances while keeping track of locations' indexes, then selects the $m$ minimum distance neighbors.
 Figure~\ref{search-time} shows the time required to perform this \emph{brute force} approach for a range of $n$.
-Here, we can see that when $n$ is larger than $\sim 5\times10^5$ is again too slow.
+Here, we can see that when $n$ is larger than $\sim$5x$10^4$ the brute force approach becomes prohibitively slow.
+Distributing this brute force search over multiple CPUs, e.g., 12 CPUs also shown in Figure~\ref{search-time}, does improve performance; however, $n$ larger than $\sim$5x$10^5$ is again too slow.
 Developing data structures and associated Algorithms for efficient nearest neighbor searches is a major focus in computer science and engineering, see, e.g., \citet{buhlmann16} Ch.
-7. Given the size of datasets considered in subsequent analyses, i.e., $<1\times10^7$, we chose a relatively simple to implement fast nearest neighbor search Algorithm proposed by \citet{ra93} that provides substantial efficiency gains over the brute force search as shown in Figure~\ref{search-time} (labeled \emph{fast}).
+7. Given the size of datasets considered in subsequent analyses, i.e., $<$1x$10^7$, we chose a relatively simple to implement fast nearest neighbor search Algorithm proposed by \citet{ra93} that provides substantial efficiency gains over the brute force search as shown in Figure~\ref{search-time} (labeled \emph{fast}).
 We note that future work could look into modifying more sophisticated structures and associated search Algorithms such as binary search trees \citep{cormen09} to deliver the nearest neighbor set more efficiently given the NNGP ordering constraint.